 Whether it's you who's present or the business owner, it is a direct and fantastic way of building connections with your audience. i.e., people interested in the same topics.
 You can also use these forums to chat informally with your audience and get feedback on some of your ideas.

-39. Google My Business
+39. Register your business in Google My Business

 When your audience are looking for experts in your field, chances are that they are asking someone they know, or searching online.
 So it is imperative that you be found, with your contact information, quite easily.
 One easy way to do it is to register your business on Google My Business (it's free!).